1. Single bedroom with private ensuite

 The bedrooms are 25 square metres, with an adjoining ensuite of 4 ½ square metres.
 Two residents occupy each room, separated by privacy curtains.
 Each resident has their own bed, lockable bedside cabinet, sitting chair and built in wardrobe.

 Large windows are fitted with sheer and block out curtains, and picture rails are provided for easy hanging of personal artwork and photos.
 A built-in wardrobe, bed, sitting chair and lockable bedside cabinet are provided.
 All rooms are air-conditioned.
 Ensuites are fitted with toiletry cabinets, hand held shower and grab rails.

 The maximum accommodation price for all rooms is a refundable accommodation deposit (RAD) of $550,000.
 This may be paid as a lump sum, or a daily accommodation payment (DAP), or a combination of both; residents may choose their payment method within 28 days of admission.
 The refundable deposit is converted to a daily payment rate by multiplying it by the “Maximum Permissible Interest Rate” and dividing by 365 days.
 This is charged from date of permanent admission.
-The MPIR is set by the Department of Human Services and is calculated quarterly.
-The current rate of 4.89% came into effect on 1 April 2020.
+The MPIR is set by the Department of Heath and Aged Care is calculated quarterly.
+The current rate of 7.9% came into effect on 1 July 2023.

 Note: The period between admission and the payment of a lump sum RAD will incur the daily accommodation payment at the applicable interest rate.

 |Refundable accommodation deposit (RAD) Single Room||Refundable accommodation deposit (RAD) Shared Room||Daily accommodation payment (DAP)|

 |Pay 100% of accommodation price as a lump sum.||$550,000.00||$500,000.00||Nil||Nil|